alemapnil/meetgather/README.md

 - ###### Python Flask
   Establish server with Flask
 - ###### RESTful API
   Make use of RESTful API to let front-ends read, create, patch or delete data.
-All API URLs are displayed on second.py.
+All APIs URLs are displayed on second.py.
 - ###### MVC
   Separate different functions in each part.
-Models are wraped in models.db.py, views are in static and templates folders, controllers are in app.py
+Models are wrapped in models.db.py, views are in static and templates folders, controllers are in app.py
 - ###### Smtplib
   Send emails with Python via Zoho Mail when hosts deliver messages to attendees
 - ###### JWT